York: Religion

 Having "No Religion" was higher than the national average for York in 2011 and 0.9 per cent lower than having a religion in 2021.

 Christianity has the largest religious following in York; 43.9 per cent of residents reported as Christian at the 2021 census.
 York has multiple churches, most of which are medieval.
 Leaders of different Christian denominations work together across the city, forming a network of churches known as One Voice York.

 There are 33 active Anglican churches in York.
 It is the northern province's administrative centre, home to the Archbishop of York and the province's Mother Church (York Minster).
-St William's College behind the Minster, and Bedern Hall, off Goodramgate, are former dwelling places of the canons of the York Minster.
+St William's College, behind the Minster, and Bedern Hall, off Goodramgate, are former dwelling places of the canons of the York Minster.

 York, in the Roman Catholic Diocese of Middlesbrough, has eight churches and a number of different Catholic religious orders.
-Other Christian denominations active in York include the Religious Society of Friends who have three meeting houses, Methodists, and Unitarians.
+Other Christian denominations active in York include the Religious Society of Friends, who have three meeting houses, Methodists, and Unitarians.
 St Columba's United Reformed Church in Priory Street, originally built for the Presbyterians, dates from 1879.

-Percentages in York following non-Christian religion were below England's national average, in the 2011 census.
-York's only Mosque is located in the Layerthorpe area, and the city also has a UK Islamic Mission centre.
+Percentages in York following non-Christian religions were below England's national average in the 2011 census.
+York's only mosque is located in the Layerthorpe area, and the city also has a UK Islamic Mission centre.
 Various Buddhist traditions are represented in the city and around York.
 There is also an active Jewish community.